mjcrouch/vscode-perforce/README.md

 We've borrowed ideas from popular extensions like [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) and... okay, mainly just GitLens, adapting them for the perforce workflow.

-And there's still lots of features yet to be implemented, to improve your experience, without getting in the way.
+And there's still lots of features yet to be implemented, to improve your development experience without getting in the way.

 ### Improved annotation view